 1. Scholarship Essay Writing

-There is no textbook or article that will teach you how to get your scholarship with a 100% guarantee.
+No textbook or article will teach you how to get your scholarship with a 100% guarantee.
 There are too many factors that influence the decision of the scholarship committee, and we can’t know about them.
-However, there are mistakes that can ruin all chances for a scholarship, and here we will talk about them.
+However, some mistakes can ruin all chances for a scholarship, and here we will talk about them.

 It is ok to read those templates, to see them as examples, to learn the structure from them, but it is not ok to use them as they are your own, just changing some facts and names.
 First of all, it is a case of plagiarism, and you don’t want to get into that story.
 Secondly, those templates are rather shallow.
 They won’t help you to win.

 The same goes for your friends’ scholarship essays.
 It is very commendable that your friends want to help you with scholarships, but what worked for them can fail you.
 Again, it is the case of plagiarism.
 If you want to have a professionally written essay, and you are not ready to do it on your own, address a scholarship essay writing service